akshaychopra-coder/akshaychopra-coder.github.io/My_experience/induction_program.md

 # SUMMARY

-This was a diffeent experience a we had no idea about college but this induction program
+This was a diffeent experience as we had no idea about college but this induction program helped me to know about GNDEC and about different societies and culbs .
+We ahd very motivationtal speakers which motivated us about different things and taunght us life changing things .
+I am we glad to be a part of this induction progam and  guru nanak dev engineering college.

+### THANK YOU